Home » Blog » Charlotte Mason » How Nature Journaling Builds Artisitic Skills for Kids

 • Creative Problem-Solving: Children learn how to simplify complex objects into manageable drawings.

-• Experimentation with Mediums: Using pencils, watercolors, or pens allows them to explore different techniques.
+• Experimentation with Media: Using pencils, watercolors, or pens allows them to explore different techniques.

 • Perspective and Proportion: Sketching objects at different distances or sizes helps children understand spatial relationships.

-• Color Theory: Matching colors found in nature improves their understanding of blending, contrast, and harmony.
+• Color Theory: Matching colors found in nature improves understanding of blending, contrast, and harmony.

 • Pattern Recognition: Observing and replicating patterns, like leaf veins or bark textures, sharpens their ability to identify and recreate natural designs.